Anna Laetitia Barbauld: Legacy

-At her death, Barbauld was lauded in the Newcastle Magazine as "unquestionably the first [i.e., best] of our female poets, and one of the most eloquent and powerful of our prose writers" and the Imperial Magazine declared "so long as letters shall be cultivated in Britain, or wherever the English language shall be known, so long will the name of this lady be respected."
-She was favourably compared to both Joseph Addison and Samuel Johnson – no mean feat for a woman writer in the 18th century.
+At her death, Barbauld was lauded in the Newcastle Magazine as "unquestionably the first [i.e., best] of our female poets, and one of the most eloquent and powerful of our prose writers" and the Imperial Magazine declared "so long as letters shall be cultivated in Britain, or wherever the English language shall be known, so long will the name of this lady be respected".
+She was favourably compared to both Joseph Addison and Samuel Johnson.

 By 1925, however, she was remembered only as a moralising writer for children, if that.
 It was not until the advent of feminist literary criticism in the academic world of the 1970s and 1980s that Barbauld finally began to be included in literary history.

-Barbauld's remarkable disappearance from the literary landscape took place for a number of reasons.
+Young poets such as Norwich's Amelia Opie greatly admired Barbauld, sending her poetry in 1787 for her to critique.
+However, by the early 19th century, Barbauld's remarkable disappearance from the literary landscape had taken place.
+This is due to a number of reasons.
 One of the most important was the disdain heaped upon her by Samuel Taylor Coleridge and William Wordsworth, poets who in their youthful, radical days had looked to her poetry for inspiration, but in their later, conservative years dismissed her work.

 Once these poets had become canonised, their opinions held sway.
 Moreover, the intellectual ferment of which Barbauld was an important part of – particularly at the Dissenting academies – had by the end of the 19th century come to be associated with the "philistine" middle class, as Matthew Arnold put it.
 The reformist 18th-century middle class was later held responsible for the excesses and abuses of the industrial age.
 Finally, the Victorians viewed Barbauld as "an icon of sentimental saintliness" and "erased her political courage, her tough mindedness, [and] her talent for humor and irony", to arrive at a literary figure that modernists despised.